chien-fei-chen/chien-fei-chen.github.io/presentations.md

 # Presentations #
 <hr>

+**2017**

++ Interdisciplinary Approach to Investigate Demand Response and Energy Behaviors: Integration of Social-psychology and Power Systems.
+Presented for Department of Electrical Engineering, Tsinghua University, China (June 5th); School of Economics and Management, North China Electric Power University (June 2nd).

++ Social-Psychological Analysis of Demand Response and Energy Behaviors and Smart Home Management Systems in the U.S., Presented for Department of Civil Engineering, National Taiwan University (May 8th), and Department of Electrical Engineering, Sun Yat-Sen University, Taiwan (May 11th).

++ Technology is not Enough: Social-Psychological Analysis of Demand Response and Energy Behaviors.
+Presented for School of Mechanical Engineering, Tongji University, China (May 17th); NARI School of Electrical and Automation Engineering, Nanjing Normal University, China (May 22nd); Department of Electrical Engineering, Zhejiang University, China (May 26th), and Department of Electrical Engineering at Xi’an Jiaotong University, China and Xi’an University of Technology (May 31st).

 **2016**

 + The Value of Social Psychology for Improving Building Modeling.
 Presented for NSF RCN-SEES: Predictive Modeling Network for Sustainable Human-Building Ecosystems (SHBE).
 Workshop Theme IV: Enhancing Interdisciplinary Education and Diversity in Education, Washington D.C.
 (September 20th-October 1st)

 + An International Occupant Behavior Survey Effort.
 Presented for the 4th Experts’ Meeting in Working Phase of IEA EBC Annex 66 Meeting, Ottawa, Canada (August 3-5th).

 + Social-Psychological Factors in the Interdisciplinary Research of Demand Response and Renewable Energy Technology.
 Presented for GEIRI North America (part of State Grid, China) (July 28th).